This San Francisco mini-mart is the hottest Amazon Go rival yet

 For the demo store in San Francisco, though, Standard Cognition had to do some cramming.
 “We ended up hiring 100 actors to come in here,” says Suswal.
 This troupe did multiple five-hour faux shopping sessions over a five-week period.

 Despite having fewer sensors than Zippin, Standard Cognition is quite confident in the accuracy of its camera system.
-The latest measure, says Suswal, is “five nines,” or 99.999% reliability.
-“We need to get that to like, six or seven lines of accuracy,” he says, to insure the system won’t lose track of customers and their items in a shop.
+Accuracy, says Suswal, has reached “five nines,” or 99.999% accuracy for key parts of the tracking system.
+“We need to get that to like, six or seven lines of accuracy,” he says, to insure the system won’t lose track of customers and their items in a shop.”

 Like rivals–such as Zippin, AiFi, Aipoly, and Trigo Vision–Standard Cognition says that it does not track or identify faces.
 Its AI identifies just enough generic aspects of a person to follow where they go and what they pick up from (or put back on) shelves, without ever knowing who that person really is.
 That will eventually allow people to shop and pay anonymously (a capability coming in the following months).
 “All it knows is that there’s a person there and then as you pick up things that adds it to your digital basket,” says Suswal.
 At the end, they reach a kiosk, which tallies the bill and offers various ways to pay, including cash (by far the preferred method in Japan, Suswal says).